 1. The Vanilla Cake.

 As I mentioned, this is my standard small vanilla cake recipe, and I decided to bake it in an 8×8 inch square pan for that cute, plush sheet pan effect (and so the cake would be thicker so we could see the swirls).
-You could definitely make it in an 8 or 9 inch round pan if you prefer – just watch the baking time as the cake will be thinner if you use a 9 inch round (more like 30-32 minutes).
+You could definitely make it in an 8 inch round cake pan or 9 inch round cake pan if you prefer – just watch the baking time as the cake will be thinner if you use a 9 inch round (more like 30-32 minutes).

 Spreading cake batter over cinnamon sugar swirls